| |

 |

-Whereas most branches of medicine have taken their roots from biology - the study beginning with an understanding of the anatomy and physiology of that part and proceeding to then figure out what happens when anatomy or physiology goes wrong thus causing disease (pathology), the male reproductive system alone took its roots from psychology, thus causing tremendous damage.
+Whereas most branches of medicine have taken their roots from biology - the study beginning with an understanding of the anatomy(structure) and physiology(function) of that part, and proceeding to then figure out what happens when anatomy or physiology goes wrong thus causing disease (pathology), the male reproductive system alone took its roots from psychology rather than biology, thus causing tremendous damage.

-What then causes impotence ?
-Although impotence can afflict anyone from 13 to 90 plus and is associated with a wide variety of clinical conditions and disease states (see box above), the basic mechanisms causing impotence are only a few.
+What then causes impotence(ED) ?
+Although ED (impotence) can afflict anyone from 13 to 90 and is associated with a wide variety of clinical conditions and disease states (see box above), the basic mechanisms causing impotence are only a few.
 All of these can be accurately identified using modern andrological investigative techniques.

 Impotence can be of several types :

 Where the arteries supplying blood to the penis do not bring in enough blood to cause an erection.
 This can occur because of a narrowing of the arteries such as occurs in the elderly, diabetics and those with high blood pressure or because of injury to the genital region which causes a block in the artery to the penis.
 The last is very common in the young.
-The injury can be major and sudden as after a vehicular accident causing a fracture of the pelvis or pubic bones, or low grade and gradual, as in bicycle and other riders and occurs because sustained friction in that region causes a clot-like substance (thrombus) to develop in the artery to the penis.
+The injury can be major and sudden as after a vehicular accident causing a fracture of the pelvis or pubic bones, or low grade and gradual, as in bicycle and other riders, and occurs because sustained friction in that region causes a clot-like substance (thrombus) to develop in the artery to the penis.
 This clot gradually grows and ultimately blocks the blood supply to the penis completely.

-| CASE STUDY | | College student S.V.S., 23, became totally impotent following a vehicular accident in which he sustained a fracture of the pelvis and a rupture of the urethra.
+CASE STUDY | College student S.V.S., 23, became totally impotent following a vehicular accident in which he sustained a fracture of the pelvis and a rupture of the urethra.
 This involved hospitalisation for nearly a month and an operation.

 Before the accident, he had had a normal sex life with his fiance.
 When he went back to the doctors who treated the primary problem, he was told that his was a purely psychological problem and that everything would be all right in a couple of months.
-A year later, there was still no improvement and he wanted to break his engagement because he "did not want to spoil a girl's life".
-An article in a magazine brought him to an Andrologist.
-A phalloarteriogram showed that the main artery to the penis was blocked.
-Today, many years after a microsurgical bypass operation, the patient is very happy. |
+A year later, there was still no improvement and he wanted to break his engagement.
+An article in a magazine brought him to an andrologist.
+A phalloarteriogram study showed that the main artery to the penis was blocked.
+The patient was finally cured with a microsurgical bypass operation - a penile revascularization procedure. |

 Arteriogenic impotence resulting from injuries is very common but often unsuspected because of ignorance of the causative conditions.
 Many such patients are to be found in orthopedic and urology wards.
 The impotence is often discovered much later, after the more obvious wounds and fractures have healed.
 Ironically, it is most often discovered by the patient himself and not by the doctor.

 Where the veins of the penis leak blood and prevent the development of a rigid erection.
 In a normal man during full erection the veins close down almost completely and practically no blood flows out from the penis.
-This allows blood to accumulate in the sinusoid of the penis, thus raising pressure and allowing for the development of rigidity or hardness.
+This allows blood to accumulate in the sinusoids of the penis, thus raising pressure and allowing for the development of rigidity or hardness.

 Venogenic impotence is extremely common.
 It is said to account for as much as 30-70 percent of all impotence.
 Some men have venogenic impotence from birth (primary).
 Such men have never had a rigid erection all their lives.
 Others develop venogenic impotence suddenly after years of normal sexuality (secondary).